-Gaseous fuels for ICE has become more attractive (Shawki et al., 2005; Shawki et al., 2005), not only from the standpoint of energy resources but also from environmental protection (Aslam et al., 2006) by mixing with air to produce a mixture, which burns more completely than the liquid fuels.
+Gaseous fuels for ICE has become more attractive (Shawki et al., 2005), not only from the standpoint of energy resources but also from environmental protection (Aslam et al., 2006) by mixing with air to produce a mixture, which burns more completely than the liquid fuels.
 Physical delay is almost nil, generally build up minimum carbon deposition and quantity of contaminating residues is very small.
 Gaseous fuels produce less emission, at combustion, than gasoline (Cavalcante et al., 2007).
-Also hydrogen is being widely explored as a fuel for passenger vehicles, it can be used in fuel cells to power electric motors or burned in ICE (Verhe et al., 2006) and liquefied petroleum gas (LPG) is a cleanburning fossil fuel and less expensive than gasoline (Bayraktar et al., 2001).
+Also hydrogen is being widely explored as a fuel for passenger vehicles, it can be used in fuel cells to power electric motors or burned in ICE (Verhe et al., 2006) and liquefied petroleum gas (LPG) is a clean-burning fossil fuel and less expensive than gasoline (Bayraktar and Durgun, 2001).
 Compressed Natural Gas and Diesel dual fuel operation is regarded as one of the best ways to control emissions from diesel engines and simultaneously saving petroleum based diesel fuel.

-Corresponding author: Sameh M. Metwalley,
+Corresponding author: Sameh M. Metwalley

-Automotive and Tractors Engineering Department, Faculty of Engineering, Mataria, Helwan University, Egypt.
+Department, Faculty of Engineering, Mataria, Helwan University, Egypt.